wso2/puppet-apim/wso2is_prepacked/README.md

 # Pre-packaged WSO2 Identity Server (as Key Manager) Puppet Module

-This repository contains the Puppet Module for installing and configuring Pre-packaged WSO2 Identity Server (as Key Manager) on various environments.
-Configuration data is managed using [Hiera](http://docs.puppetlabs.com/hiera/1/).
+This repository contains the Puppet Module for installing and configuring Pre-packaged WSO2 Identity Server 5.3.0 (as Key Manager) on various environments.
+Configuration data is managed using [Hiera](http://docs.puppetlabs .com/hiera/1/).
 Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a separate set of YAML files in a hierarchical manner.
+This module will be used with pattern-7 in wso2am_runtime puppet module in this repository to configure IS as Key Manager for WSO2 APIM.
+Supported with WSO2 APIM 2.1.0.

 ## Supported Operating Systems